 RAKR314 CM4 Base Board Flashing the OS

-RAKR314 utilizes a Raspberry Pi Compute Module 4 (CM4).
-As these come either with or without built-in eMMC, there are two options to use:
+The RAKR314 is designed to utilize a Raspberry Pi Compute Module 4 (CM4).
+Since CM4 modules are available with or without built-in eMMC, there are two usage options:

-- For models without eMMC storage (CM4 Lite version) – utilize a Micro SD card the same way it is used for a Raspberry Pi 4 (RPi 4).
+- For models without eMMC storage (CM4 Lite versions), a Micro SD card can be used in the same way it is utilized with a Raspberry Pi 4 (RPi 4).

-- For models with eMMC storage – the OS image has to be flashed to the onboard storage, you cannot choose to use the SD card in this case.
+- For models with eMMC storage, the OS image must be flashed directly to the onboard storage.
+Using the SD card is not an option in this case.

 Preparing the Software

-You can use either Windows, MacOS, or Linux to flash the image.
-Using balenaEtcher, a cross-platform tool that works with either of the three is recommended.
+You can use Windows, macOS, or Linux to flash the image.
+It is recommended to use balenaEtcher, a cross-platform tool compatible with all three operating systems.

 Flashing a Micro SD Card

-Using a Micro SD card of 8 GB or greater coupled with a good quality and speed card reader is recommended.
-Insert the card into the card reader and make sure it is properly connected to the host device.
-Then follow the steps below:
+It is recommended to use a Micro SD card with a capacity of 8 GB or greater, along with a high-quality, high-speed card reader.
+Insert the card into the reader and ensure it is properly connected to the host device.
+Then, follow these steps:

 - Select the target (your Micro SD card).

-Wait for the flashing process, followed by the verification phase, to finish.
-You can now unplug the card from the reader and insert it into the RAKR314's Micro SD slot on the bottom side of the board.
+Wait for the flashing process and the subsequent verification phase to complete.
+Once finished, unplug the card from the reader and insert it into the RAKR314's Micro SD slot located on the bottom side of the board.

 Flashing the eMMC

-To access the eMMC storage on the CM4, you need to have the proper drivers and boot tool installed.
-This will allow you to access it as you would a mass storage device (SD card, for example) and flash the firmware file the same way you did in the previous step with balenaEtcher.
+To access the eMMC storage on the CM4, ensure that the proper drivers and boot tools are installed.
+This setup will enable you to access the eMMC as a mass storage device, similar to an SD card.
+You can then flash the firmware file using the same method as in the previous step with balenaEtcher.

 Instructions are provided for Windows, MacOS, and Linux.